- Majors and Minors

 - The final course in an elementary language sequence used to satisfy the Language Requirement must be elected on a graded basis.

-- The language requirement cannot be satisfied by out-of-residence credit which is elected after the student has begun degree enrollment in LSA unless the appropriate language department has approved that plan in advance.
+- The Language Requirement cannot be satisfied by out-of-residence credit that is elected after the student has begun degree enrollment in LSA unless the appropriate language department has approved that plan in advance.

-Fourth-term proficiency in a language other than English is required and may be met by any one of:
+Fourth-term proficiency in a language other than English is required and may be met in any of the following ways:

 - Credit for a University of Michigan fourth-term language course listed below with a grade of C- or better.